anshumani2001/MyntraHackerRamp/README.md

 # MyntraHackerRamp Round 2 Submission

+## About the Project

 A website that links E-Commerce and Social media together that allows users to add posts and link it with products on the website

+We used MongoDB schemas to link together the product and post schemas This will enable the user to view the product of their liking directly from the post.
+We have implemented a system wherein the users can follow other users to view their private posts.
+The users can like the posts, leave a comment and share.
+We used socket.io to send real time messages between users.
+The authorization and authentication system was implemented with the help of passport.js There is also a feature to sort all the products by price and delivery time.

+## Tech Stack

+* HTML/CSS
+*  EJS
+* Bootstrap
+* JavaScript
+* Node.JS
+* Express
+* MongoDB
+* Passport.JS
+* Socket.io
+* Cloudinary

+## Requirements

+In order to run this project on the local machine the user must have

+* node.js version 14.15.4
+* mongod

+## How to run
+User can run the code using the following steps

+* Clone the Repository
+* Go to VS Code and in the terminal run npm install
+* run the command node app.js

 ## Features

 ### Home Page